jerryhgladinet/docs/admin/source/chapter01.rst

-Please reference the “Deployment Guide” as well as the “Installation Guide” for information on setup and deployment of CentreStack.
+Please reference the “Deployment Guide” as well as the “Installation Guide” for information on how to setup and deploy CentreStack.
 This guide is focused on the administration of the |prodname|.

 .. note::